brettcnelson/react-fullstack-boilerplate/README.md

 ### DEPLOYMENT ###

 To deploy to Heroku make sure you have an [account](https://www.heroku.com/) and the [CLI](https://devcenter.heroku.com/articles/heroku-cli).
-If you don't have a remote mongo databse, [mLab](https://mlab.com/signup/) is very easy to get up and running.
+If you don't have a remote mongo database, [mLab](https://mlab.com/signup/) is very easy to get up and running.

 Create and configure the app by running:
 ```